boldthemes/wp-juggler-server/README.md

 Here is the general explanation from WordPress plugin handbook on how to this: [Hooking WP-Cron Into the System Task Scheduler](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/)

 On most hostings you can do this on your hosting control panel or hosting dashboard.
 Here is the explanation from [SiteGround](https://eu.siteground.com/tutorials/wordpress/real-cron-job/).

-Contact the your hosting support if needed.
+Contact your hosting support if needed.

 ## ToDo List ##